:Where Robotic Manipulation Meets Structured and Scalable Evaluation

 Evaluation Metrics

-We evaluate policy performance across trajectory, precision, task progression, and bimanual coordination.
+We evaluate policy performance across outcome, efficiency, bimanual coordination, and safety/stability.

-• Cartesian Path Length: 3D distance traveled by end-effectors.
+• Cartesian Path Length: 3D distance traveled by the end-effectors.

 Simulation Results